|

 reference with some other sequence of authors which also

 has that subsequence as a proper initial subsequence.
+When

-the et-al command; this command may also specify
+command; this command may also specify additional

-that compare equally for sorting purposes have the same
+compare equally for sorting purposes have the same

 representation.